Terms of Service

 - On Monday at 1 PM, each farmer will receive an email detailing what they need to harvest and deliver the next day.

 - Tuesday is harvest day.
-Pick what you need to and prepare it for delivery to The Arts Center in Clemson between 2:45 and 3:00.
+Pick what you need to and prepare it for delivery between 1:00 - 3:00 PM to Patrick Square located at 364 Chapman Hill Rd, Central, SC 29630.
+Click here for a map.

 - Checks are available when you deliver product.
-If you aren't the one dropping off your orders, then your check will be mailed.
+If you aren't the one dropping off your orders, then your check will be mailed at the end of the month.

 CAFE members pay a premium to assure they are going to receive freshly harvested food that is free of poisons and is produced in a manner that honors the integrity of the farmland and the Earth as a whole.
 We ask all farms to be very specific in describing their practices of fertilization, pest control, crop rotation, cover-cropping, cultivation methods, composting, etc. We do not require organic certification, not because we think the standards are too stringent, but because we want CAFE members to have direct access to the farms and as well as access to all the relevant information about them.
 We do not use a tape measure but expect that all products are grown or produced within 50 miles of Clemson, South Carolina.